midhunasenthilkumar/Tendance-Monitoring-System/README.md

 # Tendance-Monitoring-System
-  A computerized tool called an **Tendance monitoring system** was created to automate and simplify the process of tracking and managing student attendance.
-It provides a dependable means for educational institutions to monitor student involvement, guarantee data precision, and easily produce informative attendance reports.
+  An online tool called ****Tendance Monitoring System** **was created to streamline and automate the tracking of student attendance.
+This website eliminates the need for physical registers by enabling institutions to manage attendance online, track student presence in real-time, and produce reliable results.